Having an exhibition at

 The exhibition rents are decided annually by the board of the Association of Photographic Artists.
 The association aims to moderate the exhibition rents charged to artists each year, although this depends on received subsidies and any potential increase in costs.
 The association’s future goal is to eliminate exhibition rents and instead implement exhibition fees.

-The exhibition rent includes supervision and visitor tracking during the exhibition, staffs support in exhibition planning, assistance on installing and dismantling days, organization of the opening reception and provision of refreshments (non-alcoholic), documentation and media coverage, press and other contacts, regular gallery tours, collaboration with the exhibitor in planning and organizing any additional programs.
+The exhibition rent includes supervision and visitor tracking during the exhibition, staff support during exhibition planning, limited assistance for installing and dismantling days, organisation of the opening reception and provision of non-alcoholic refreshments, documentation and media coverage, press and other contacts, gallery tours, collaboration with the exhibitor in organising any additional events.

-Communication and publicity, including poster layout and printing, editing and proofreading of exhibition text and artwork list in collaboration with the exhibitor, translation work (Swedish, English), sending electronic invitations to Hippolyte’s mailing lists, promotion on Hippolyte’s website, separate event calendars, and social media, printing and postage costs for invitation cards are not included.
+Communication and publicity, including poster layout and printing, editing and proofreading of exhibition text and artwork list in collaboration with the exhibitor, text translations (Swedish, English), sending electronic invitations to Hippolyte’s mailing lists, promotion on Hippolyte’s website and social media platforms, and separate event calendars.
+Printing and postage costs for invitation cards are not included.

 The Association of Photographic Artists charges a 25% commission on the net sale price of artworks and sales of additional materials related to the exhibition.
 Artworks will also be available for sale on the association’s online shop (shop.hippolyte.fi), with the selection of works for sale made in collaboration with the exhibitor.

-Exhibition time is applied for via an electronic form by the deadline.
+The exhibition time is applied for via an electronic form by the deadline.
 With one application, you can apply for either the Gallery, Studio, or both (the entire space).
-The application must be directed to one of the forementioned spaces.
-You cannot apply alternatively for one or the other exhibition space with the same application.
+The application must be directed to one of the aforementioned spaces, and you cannot apply for one or the other exhibition space with the same application.

 The electronic form must include, as a single PDF file, the exhibition application (max.
 10 pages), which should contain the following sections:

-• Up to 10 image samples supporting the overall exhibition concept, including images from previous works or other images (sketches) supporting the exhibition plan
+- Up to 10 images supporting the overall exhibition concept, including images of previous works or other images (sketches) supporting the exhibition plan

 The Association of Photographic Artists requests permission for the processing of personal data in connection with the exhibition application.
 Personal data will not be disclosed to members of the exhibition committee or third parties.
 The information will be deleted after the exhibition application process is completed and the exhibition selections are confirmed.